aleksigron/kokko/README.md

   - Scenes
   - Materials
   - Shaders
-- Mesh files are using a custom format
+- Mesh files are using a custom binary format
 - Textures are processed to a runtime-friendly format with KTX

 ### Debugging